lukaspalkovic/DCS_wiki/Connector-description-and-pins-assignment.md

 | 22 | GND |

 **CSI A,B,C,E,F (2-lines CSI)**

+- 2 lines MIPI CSI connectors
+- power to these connectors are not protected so be aware of potential short-circuits on the connected devices.
+- pay attention to cable pins orientation (same / opposite side contacts).
+Wrong cable can cause short-circuit!

 | pin | function |
 | ------ | ------ |
 | 1 | 3V3 |